Insitro is an innovative company with a significant presence in the field of drug discovery and development.

 Relevant Navigation

-Valued at over $200 million, focused on industrial machine maintenance, founded in 2019, based in Georgia, USA
+Valued at over $470 million, focused on AI video generation, founded in 2023, based in California, USA

 Harvey